Elisabeth Farnese: Foreign policy

-Queen Elisabeth was uninterested in domestic policy and preferred foreign policy, where her goal was to enforce the Spanish presence in the Italian states, combined with her ambition for her own sons, who were initially not expected to succeed in Spain because of her step-sons.
-Elisabeth's influence was exerted altogether in support of Alberoni's policy, one chief aim of which was to recover the ancient Italian possessions of Spain, and which actually resulted in the seizure of Sardinia and Sicily.
-So vigorously did she enter into this policy that when the French forces advanced to the Pyrenees, she placed herself at the head of one division of the Spanish army.
+Queen Elisabeth was uninterested in domestic policy and preferred foreign policy, where her goal was to enforce the Spanish presence in the Italian states, combined with her ambition for her own sons, who were initially not expected to succeed in Spain because of her stepsons.
+Elisabeth's influence was exerted altogether in support of Alberoni's policy, one chief aim of which was to recover the ancient Italian possessions of Spain.
+She also gave her support to the Cellamare conspiracy, where Philip was to be installed as regent of France, a position which would have given her simultaneous control of France and Spain.

+Her influence also led the seizure of Sardinia and Sicily, causing the War of the Quadruple Alliance.
+So vigorously did she enter into this war that when the French forces advanced to the Pyrenees, she placed herself at the head of one division of the Spanish army.
 In April 1719, the queen accompanied the king on his campaign to the front upon the French invasion; dressed in a habit of blue and silver, she continuously reviewed and encouraged her troops on horseback.
 Her ambition, however, was grievously disappointed.
-The Triple Alliance thwarted her plans when British troops raided Vigo, and by 1720 the allies made the banishment of Alberoni a condition of peace.
+The Alliance thwarted her plans when British troops raided Vigo, and by 1720 the allies made the banishment of Alberoni a condition of peace.
 Sicily and Sardinia also had to be evacuated.